-Top 5 Wednesday is a meme created by Gingerreadslainey on Youtube, and is now hosted by Sam at ThoughtsOnTomes.
-The official GoodReads group with the weekly topics can be found here.
+Top 5 Wednesday is a meme created by Gingerreadslainey on Youtube, and the official GoodReads group with the weekly topics can be found here.

 The main reason I added this to my TBR is because I found an ARC copy of the sequel, Defy the Worlds, at my library book sale and mistakenly thought it was the first in the series.
 I took it home and even added Defy the Stars to my TBR, and only realized this minute that it was the wrong book!
 I haven’t read any books by Claudia Gray although I’ve heard her Firebird trilogy is pretty good.
 I’ve always been on the fence about adding that series to my TBR because I wasn’t sure how much I would like it.
 Defy the Stars is about a soldier named Noemi who is forced to work with her enemy, Abel, an advanced robot, to stop a long-running war.
 Honestly, I’ve never been a huge fan of space journey books, but this one sounds pretty interesting.
 I tend to find robots pretty interesting characters, and although space isn’t my favourite setting, I’m willing to give this one a chance.